Economy of South Carolina: South Carolina State Ports Authority

 The South Carolina Port Authority (SCPA), chartered in 1942 by the state legislature, owns and operates the state's public seaport facilities as well as the inland ports in Greer and Dillon.
 The ports in Charleston and Georgetown were in operation before the American Revolution.
 From the 1970s to the early 2000s, the port was among the most active on the East Coast.
 However, the failure of an expansion on Daniel Island stifled its growth significantly.
 Nonetheless, between 2010 and 2020, the ports cargo base grew by 5.4 percent a year.
 In order to better service the state, SCPA opened two inland ports in Greer and Dillon.
 Inland Port Greer opened in 2013, and supports the upstate's automotive cluster.
 Inland Port Dillon opened in 2018, and connects the Pee Dee region to Charleston and the Southeast.
 The Port of Charleston is one of the busiest ports in North America but the fast-silting Port of Georgetown has been effectively decommissioned due to the financial costs of further dredging it.

 Described as a "small but busy regional operation" in the 1980s, the Port of Charleston has grown alongside the booming population in the Southeast.
 Between 1976 and 1986, the ports in Charleston and Savannah grew 20% while every other American port along the Atlantic Ocean declined.
 Due to the Port of Charleston's rapid growth and the advent of Panamax ships, the port underwent a series of projects to increase its capacity, including the construction of a new terminal named after Hugh Leatherman at a cost of $1 billion and an intermodal facility on the old navy yard.
 At full build-out, the terminal is expected to double the port's capacity.
 The University of South Carolina Darla Moore School of Business estimated that the SCPA's annual economic impact in the state was close to $63.4 billion in 2018.

 In the next decade, the SCPA plans to replace the Don Holt Bridge in North Charleston to allow large ships to berth in a refurbished North Charleston Terminal.
 The North Charleston Terminal once handled a third of the port's containers but it currently handles around 200,000 containers a year, around 15 percent of the Port Authority's total volume.
 After refurbishment in the 2030s, the terminal is expected to handle up to 2 million containers a year.
-The Leatherman terminal is expected to meet capacity by 2040.
+The Leatherman terminal was expected to meet capacity by 2040.
+However, it has largely been underutilized.
+In June 2026, the SCPA put an indefinite pause in operations at Leatherman which had been "bogged down by a drawn-out labor dispute and higher operating expenses".
+In 2024, the terminal accounted for less than 5 percent of the SCPA's cargo business.